spsc83/codility/Lesson11_Sieve_of_Eratosthenes/readme.md

                     if f2 == f1**2:
                         flag = True
                         break
-                if factor_num >4: # Here is the magic to save the performance score.
-You don't need to know the number of factors.
-You just need to know the number of factor is bigger than 4. flag = True
+                if factor_num >4: # Here is the magic to save the performance score!
+                #You don't need to know the exact number of factors.
+You just need to know the number of factor is bigger than 4.
+                    flag = True
                     break
         if not flag and factor_num<5 and factor_num>2: